Coverage by Bhat Dittakavi of Variance.AI on “Local to Global” by Dr. Srikanth Sundararajan at T-HUB on 25th Jan 2018.

 Local to global:

 Local to global is typically applied to B2B.
 If you plan to go global, you better have a horizontal problem to solve.
 How many of you used Remedy?
 I built the first version of it.
-Freshdesk is light weight one and is horizontal.
+Freshdesk is lightweight and horizontal.
 The key thing is simplicity and pricing.
 We need to have a non-heavy product that is easy to implement.
 You want to see volumes.
-Long on-boarding is a no no. Little touch points with quick rollout are important.
+Long onboarding is a no-no. Little touch points with quick rollout are important.
 Take Nephroplus which is a dialysis chain.
 Vikram of Nephroplus made sure he got superior processes and he is fine with not having any IP.
-He could use data points and has an operationally heavy model that is relevant to india.
-In order to have a local business go global from being in India, it got to be simple, replicable and easier to implement.
+He could use data points and has an operationally heavy model that is relevant to India.
+To have a local business go global from being in India, it has to be simple, replicable, and easier to implement.

 For B2C businesses, taking something local to global is not easy.
 Take Whatsapp.
 It needed loads of money to go global.
-Darwinbox, a HR startup based out of Hyderabad has appealed to global world with its light weight.
-Same is the case with Quickbooks online.
+Darwinbox, an HR startup based out of Hyderabad has appealed to the global world with its light weight.
+The same is the case with Quickbooks online.

-Q) We are UX company.
-We did first version of DarwinBox.
+Q) We are a UX company.
+We did the first version of DarwinBox.
 How do we go global?

 We have grown Persistent from $10M to where it is now.
 We took it public.
 Now it has its own challenges too.

-Q) When do you decide local to global?
+Q) When do you decide on local to global?

 Live in the culture and be in the culture.
 Just because you have succeeded in your country, you can’t easily do it in another country.
 Have networks.